danielharrell/SumLect2015/Lost_Idea_LA.md

 a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
-Each of these arts was thought to marry a skill to a subject.
+Each of these arts was thought to wed a skill to a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
-This is also what one could say is contained in the idea of a liberal art: a skill married to a subject, in a whole of such skills and subjects, that gives content to a liberal education.
+This is also what I want to say is contained in the idea of a liberal art: a skill wedded to a subject, in a whole of such skills and subjects, that gives a liberal education its content.

 But one might also suspect that a liberal education has no content in this sense, and that the liberal arts as traditionally conceived show us why.
 They were learned, after all, by the few rather than the many---the leisured few, in that sense already free from servitude.
-The education they received, then, was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
+Perhaps the education they received was 'liberal,' then, not in liberating them, but in shaping them, stamping them, and perpetuating them.
 And the same might be suspected of any content.
 For in what sense could we be freed by it, rather than bound to it?
 What distinguishes content, so-called, from dogma, or doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?

-There are more specific reasons to wonder if a truly liberal education has any content.
-And I will briefly discuss four of them, which I think have compelled us to dispense with the idea of a liberal art, and in that sense forget it, by making liberal education a matter of something other than content.
-The first reason, and perhaps the most pressing, comes from the perceived threats to liberal education.
+This suspicion of content makes it easy, and even seem necessary, to forget the idea of a liberal art, by making liberal education a matter of something other than content.
+This is made all the more tempting by the perceived threats to liberal education.
 For leaving headlines aside, these can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and a choice against liberal education the answer to a question never asked.
-Against all this, the first thing we might think to say is that answers are not enough, results are not enough, content is not enough.
-And this is one way defenses of liberal education make it a matter of something other than content.
+Or perhaps the threat is conceived in economic terms, as if education were a product with a price in the global marketplace.
+Against all this, the first thing we might think to say is that products are not enough, results are not enough, answers are not enough, content is not enough.
-Here are two examples:
+And this is one way defenses of liberal education have made it a matter of something other than content.
+Here are two examples of the sort of thing said:

 > The maturation of the student---not
 information transfer---is the real purpose of colleges and